Solar Panel Calculator for Georgia (GA)

 Solar Installation Costs in Georgia

 The average cost to install solar panels in Georgia is $2.70 per watt before incentives.
-For a typical 8 kW system, that translates to approximately $21,600 gross, or $15,120 after the 30% federal ITC.
+For a typical 8 kW system, that translates to approximately $21,600 installed.
+The 30% federal ITC expired for systems installed after December 31, 2025, so state and utility programs are now the main cost reducers.
 Available incentives: Federal ITC (30%).

 Net Metering in Georgia